awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-aws-glue-api-process.md

 {redshift_cluster_name}_{redshift_database_name}_{redshift_schema_name}
 ```

-The full name of Amazon Redshift cluster for this example is as follows:
+The full name of Amazon Redshift cluster for this example is as follows\.

 ```
 rsdbb03.apq1mpqso.us-west-2.redshift.amazonaws.com